 Sciensano helps to diagnose cases of salmonellosis, identifies the sources of contamination, checks products, monitors the evolution of salmonellosis in Belgium and studies Salmonella bacteria’s susceptibility to antibiotics.

-Salmonellosis is a very common foodborne infection.
-By following certain hygiene rules, in particular during the preparation, cooking and storage of foodstuffs, salmonellosis can be prevented.
+Salmonellosis is a very common food-borne infection.
+Compliance with certain hygiene rules, especially when preparing, cooking and storing food, can prevent salmonellosis.

 What is salmonellosis?

 Salmonellosis is a very common food-borne infection, which is caused by the Salmonella bacteria.
 Salmonellabacteria mainly infect the digestive tract in humans and cause gastroenteritis.

 Salmonellosis enters humans through the mouth, mainly whenfood from infected animals is eaten raw or is undercooked.

 Salmonellosis is a benign disease and heals without treatment.
 However, you must drink enough water.
 Some frail and debilitated people can experience serious complications, such as septicemia or meningitis.